Codexpanse/workshops/level_1/README.md

 - If 2 numbers are the same and they are larger than the third, print that larger value.
 For example:
 `5, 5, 2` should print 5.

+## Min of three

+Do the same, but find the smallest number.

+## Min/Max of three with validation

+Just like in "Drinking age 3", check the variables to make sure they are numbers.